\( \)

 Mathematically we can say that the new state of \(R_B\) depends on the state of \(R_A\): \(state_B = (STF_B(STF_A(X)))\) — readers are encouraged to watch Ellie’s talk on this.

 Specifically for \(R_B\) to compose with \(R_A\), the validity proof \(\pi_B\) will depend on the state root of \(R_A\) as an input.
-When executing \(TX_{mint_{R_B}}\), contract \(C_{R_B}\) can first require that \(TX_{burn_{R_A}}\) successfully burned tokens on \(C_{R_A}\) by verifying a storage proof against the state root of \(R_A\), which is made available to \(R_B\)’s runtime (i.e., via a precompile).
-The logic in \(C_{R_B}\) enforces a safe mint, assuming the state of \(R_A\) is valid, which the pessimistic proof guarantees.
+When executing \(TX_{mint_{R_B}}\), contract \(C_{R_B}\) can first require that \(TX_{burn_{R_A}}\) successfully burned tokens on \(C_{R_A}\) by verifying a storage proof against the state root of \(R_A\).
+The logic in \(C_{R_B}\) enforces a safe mint, and any inconsistency causes the transaction to revert right there — no separate gadget needed.

-Let’s now revisit our example of a user submitting an atomic bundle with \(TX_{burn_{R_A}}\) and \(TX_{mint_{R_B}}\) to a shared sequencer that sequences both \(R_A\) and \(R_B\).
+AggLayer is a natural fit for the pessimistic shape in the synchronous setting.
+Let’s revisit our example of a user submitting an atomic bundle with \(TX_{burn_{R_A}}\) and \(TX_{mint_{R_B}}\) to a shared sequencer that sequences both \(R_A\) and \(R_B\).

 1. shared sequencer commits the shared rollup history to the L1 via shared blob transaction